Joseph J. Ricotta, M.D.

 Fellowship: Mayo Clinic College of Medicine—Vascular and Endovascular Surgery, Cleveland Clinic Foundation—Advanced Endovascular Surgery

+As the first in Florida to use the Nectero EAST® System, Dr. Ricotta offers a novel approach to stabilize aortic aneurysms and potentially avoid major surgery.
 Dr. Ricotta also specializes in preventing leg amputations.
-Through his diligent practice, the amputation rate has decreased from 17% to less than 1%.
+Through his diligent practice, Dr. Ricotta’s overall amputation rate has decreased to less than 1% as of 2023.
 “Amputation and survival rates are correlated,” he says.
 “Once you have a limb amputated, your mortality rate goes up.
-By saving a limb, we save a life and preserve quality of life.”
+By saving a limb, we save a life and preserve the quality of life.”

-Dr. Ricotta is the National Director for Vascular Surgery and Endovascular Therapy for Dallas-based Tenet Healthcare and chairman of the Department of Vascular Surgery at Delray Medical Center.
-He founded and directs the FAU Vascular Surgery Fellowship and is a professor of surgery at FAU School of Medicine dedicated to training the country’s future vascular surgeons.
-He has authored more than 300 publications and delivered more than 500 lectures on the national and international stage.
+Dr. Ricotta serves as National Director for Vascular Surgery and Endovascular Therapy for Tenet Healthcare, Chair of Vascular Surgery at Delray Medical Center, Founder and Program Director of the FAU Vascular Surgery Fellowship, and Professor of Surgery at FAU’s Schmidt College of Medicine.
+He has authored over 300 scientific publications and delivered 500+ lectures worldwide.

 Location: 16215 S. Jog Road, Ste.
 100, Delray Beach, 561-303-0013, primevascular.com